Thinking Rationally and Christianly About Philosophy, Theology, Science, Culture, Politics, and Everything Else

 Back in the Summer of 2005, I made a presentation at the Sunstone Symposium (an LDS conference that tends to appeal to philosophically-minded or liberally-minded Latter-day Saints) entitled "It’s All in Arminius: Mormonism as a Form of Hyper-Arminianism."
 The presentation compares Mormonism, Arminianism, and Calvinism, and concludes that the most basic divide puts Calvinism on one side and Mormonism and Arminianism together on the other side.
 The presentation (both in written form and in audio form) can be found here.
 This LDS website put the presentation up a few years ago, and now I'm finally getting it put up myself. :-)

 I believe, to quote W. K. Clifford, that "it is wrong, always, everywhere, and for anyone, to believe anything upon insufficient evidence."
 Why?
-Because if you assert something you have no reason to think is true, you are lying, and I think that's a bad thing to do.
-So I'm always open to rational arguments on any subject.
+Because if you assert something you have no reason to think is true, you are bearing false witness about reality.
+I want reality, and so I must always go where the evidence leads.
+This means it is my goal to be open to rational arguments on any subject.

 I began converting from Presbyterianism to Catholicism on March 14, 2015.
 Therefore, any post before that date was written by a Protestant and may, to varying degrees, reflect Protestant assumptions.